SebastianEsp/HadesRandomizerMod/README.md

 ## Known Bugs
 - Health is randomly restored
 - Only weapon aspects affecting primary weapons can be randomly rolled
-- Some particle effects does not render correctly
+- Some particle effects does not render correctly fx.
+Athena, Ares and Demeter cast
 - Sometimes secondary weapons are not removed before a new weapon is addedd casuing the secondary attack to use all previous secondary weapon effects (possibly fixed, requires more testing)